-You will be asked to independently participate in online modules of Branch Out and come to meetings ready for discussion.
+Branch Out Date/Time/Location - Hybrid Implementation Expectations You will be asked to independently participate in online modules of Branch Out and come to meetings ready for discussion.
 By completing the modules and activities and answering provided questions, you will be prepared to engage in discussion regarding the content, ask additional questions, and learn from other parents and caregivers and their experiences.

-How to Create a Thrive Account

-- Visit https://thrive.psu.edu/ →Navigate to "For Parents" → Go to "Register for THRIVE online" → Click "Sign Up." - Enter your name, create a username and password, and share your military affiliation (Yes/No). - Log In →Choose Branch Out, and then select "Start Course."
+How to Create a Thrive Account Visit https://thrive.psu.edu/ → Navigate to "For Parents" → Go to "Register for THRIVE online" → Click "Sign Up." • Enter your name, create a username and password, and share your military affiliation (Yes/No).
+Log In → Choose Branch Out, and then select "Start Course."
 Still have Questions?
 Contact your Facilitator!

-Branch Out Facilitator's Name
+Juli have Questions: Contact your racintator.
+Branch Out Facilitator's Name Phone Number/Email

-Phone Number/Email

 The Thrive Initiative is a collaboration between the Department of Defense's Office of the Deputy Assistant Secretary of Defense for Military Community and Family Policy (DoD MC&FP) and the Clearinghouse for Military Family Readiness at Penn State (Clearinghouse).

 All programs are available free of charge.